mdn/content/files/en-us/web/html/cors_enabled_image/index.md

 `imageReceived()` is called to handle the `"load"` event on the `HTMLImageElement` that receives the downloaded image.
 This event is triggered once the downloaded data is all available.
 It begins by creating a new {{HTMLElement("canvas")}} element that we'll use to convert the image into a data URL, and by getting access to the canvas's 2D drawing context ({{domxref("CanvasRenderingContext2D")}}) in the variable `context`.

-The canvas's size is adjusted to match the received image, then the image is drawn into the canvas using {{domxref("CanvasRenderingContext2D.drawImage", "drawImage()")}}.
+The canvas's size is adjusted to match the received image, the inner text is set to the image description, then the image is drawn into the canvas using {{domxref("CanvasRenderingContext2D.drawImage", "drawImage()")}}.
 The canvas is then inserted into the document so the image is visible.

 Now it's time to actually save the image locally.
 To do this, we use the Web Storage API's local storage mechanism, which is accessed through the {{domxref("Window.localStorage", "localStorage")}} global.
 The canvas method {{domxref("HTMLCanvasElement.toDataURL", "toDataURL()")}} is used to convert the image into a data:// URL representing a PNG image, which is then saved into local storage using {{domxref("Storage.setItem", "setItem()")}}.